Virtuant/hadoop-admin-2019/docs/manipulating_data_with_hive.md

 	hive> SELECT * FROM movie LIMIT 10;

-Use the WHERE clause to select only rows that match certain criteria.
 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo">
 <h3>9.
+Use the WHERE clause to select only rows that match certain criteria.</h3>

-For example, select movies released before 1930</h3>
+For example, select movies released before 1930:

 	hive> SELECT * FROM movie WHERE year < 1930;